Kerbas-ad-astra/CommNet-Relays/README.md

 * AntennaRange Relays depends on [**Contract Configurator**](http://forum.kerbalspaceprogram.com/threads/101604-1-0-2-Contract-Configurator-v1-0-4-2015-05-08), version **1.15.3** or later.
 * You will need [**Module Manager**](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-105-module-manager-2613-november-9th/) to patch the contracts for compatibility with other addons.

-##Recommended addons

-* Although it's not strictly necessary for the contracts to work, there wouldn't be much point in doing these missions without [**AntennaRange**](http://forum.kerbalspaceprogram.com/threads/56440-1-0-AntennaRange-1-8-Enforce-and-Encourage-Antenna-Diversity).

 ##Download and install

 * [**GitHub**](https://github.com/Kerbas-ad-astra/AntennaRange-Relays/releases)